-CPMC's Community Healthcare Program includes a range of contributions and other commitments for: (1) health care for vulnerable populations; (2) community healthcare clinics; (3) skilled nursing facility ("SNF") beds; (4) sub-acute care services; (5) construction of the (new 80-bed) St. Luke's Hospital; (6) operation of the St. Luke's Hospital; (7) services at the St. Luke's Hospital and Campus; (8) construction of a new St. Luke's medical office building; (9) integration of St. Luke's medical staff and patient quality outcomes; (10) participation in community benefits partnerships; (11) service agreement with Chinese Hospital; (12) culturally and linguistically appropriate services, and (13) City Health Services System.
-All initially capitalized terms have the meaning given in the Definition section of the Agreement unless otherwise defined in this Exhibit F.
+CPMC's Community Healthcare Program includes a range of contributions and other commitments for: (1) health care for vulnerable populations; (2) community healthcare clinics; (3) sub-acute care services; (4) construction and Opening of a new 120-bed St. Luke's Campus Hospital; (5) services at the St. Luke's Campus Hospital and elsewhere on the St. Luke's Campus; (6) construction of a new medical office building at the St. Luke's Campus; (7) integration of St. Luke's medical staff and patient quality outcomes; (8) participation in community benefits partnerships; (9) service agreement with Chinese Hospital; (10) culturally and linguistically appropriate services; and (11) City Health Services System.
+All initially capitalized terms have the meaning given in the Definition Section of the Agreement unless otherwise defined in this Exhibit F.

-Subject to the provisions of this Exhibit F and the Agreement, CPMC will: (a) continuously operate St. Luke's Hospital for twenty (20) years from its Opening; and (b) from the earlier of the commencement dates specified in the applicable sections below or, if applicable, upon CPMC's notice to the City of an earlier actual commencement (which commencement will occur on the date of CPMC's notice to the City, but in no event earlier than the Effective Date), continuously: (i) perform the obligations in Sections 7(b) and 7(c) for twenty (20) years; and (ii) perform all other obligations in this Exhibit F for ten (10) years.
+Subject to the provisions of this Exhibit F and the Agreement, CPMC will, from the earlier of the commencement dates specified in the applicable sections below or, if applicable, upon CPMC's notice to the City of an earlier actual commencement (which commencement will occur on the date of CPMC's notice to the City, but in no event earlier than the Effective Date), continuously perform all obligations in this Exhibit F for ten (10) years.